There's no doubt that many likes make your brand look more credible, but it doesn’t say anything about the actual conversion.

 "Fortune favors the brave... and the prepared” - Chris Reitermann, Chief Executive, Asia and Greater China, Ogilvy

-First step to do that is understanding the current situation and the changes happening in the digital marketing industry.
+The first step to do that is understanding the current situation and the changes happening in the digital marketing industry.
 What are the main shifts?

-How does the digital industry look like in 2020?
+What does the digital industry look like in 2020?

 - 2.05 bln people will shop online in 2020 - 7% increase YoY